vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: Now you've covered all of the really fundamental concepts in programming.
 You're already writing
          and testing complete programs.
 The remainder of this course, in some sense, are just details of what we've covered already.
-You're now, officially, programmers :)
-         That doesn't mean you should ignore the rest of the course.
-Having a theoretical understanding of programming is very different from being able to practically and usefully use Python.

 **SAY**: Please spend some time to attempt the review questions then take a break.
 Feel free to ask
          questions in the chat.